Big Brother 19 (American season): Den of Temptation

 During the first three weeks of the season, the viewing public voted for a HouseGuest to secretly enter a room called the Den of Temptation.
 The temptation inside could provide an advantage in the game, but also came with a consequence.
 The public's chosen HouseGuest could choose to accept the temptation or reject it completely.
 Each HouseGuest could only be chosen to enter the Den once during their time in the House.

 Temptation Competition

 Due to Jessica accepting the final temptation, the Temptation Competition was unleashed over the next three weeks.
 Prior to nominations, HouseGuests (except for the current Head of Household) could decide if they wanted to compete in this competition or not.
 The winner of the Temptation Competition would receive immunity for the week; however, the HouseGuest who finished last in the competition would automatically become a 3rd nominee.

 Tree of Temptation

-After Cody and Elena's eviction, Julie revealed a new twist into the game which unleashed five possible temptations for HouseGuests to select over the next three weeks.
+After Cody and Elena's eviction, Julie revealed a new twist into the game, unleashing five possible temptations for HouseGuests to select over the next three weeks.
 These temptations included powers and punishments.
 When the apple tree turned red, the first HouseGuest to enter the Diary Room got to claim a temptation from the apple tree.
 Once a HouseGuest claimed an apple, they were not eligible for another temptation.

+The 5 available temptations were Save a Friend, Can't Play in Next HOH, Second Veto, Bounty on Your Head, and Eliminate two Eviction Votes.